 Good thing you’re reading this, huh?
 Keep going–we’ve got plenty more “hack” and the best is yet to come.
 (Seriously awesome.)

-Even if you’re not a resident, you just have to qualify to register a car in the province of Manitoba to take advantage of this program!
+You just have to qualify to register a car in the province of Manitoba to take advantage of this program!.

 If you have a student, work or visitor Visa, you won’t be able to do the financing upfront through a retailer–but don’t lose heart.
 You may be able pre-purchase winter tires and then get reimbursed later.
 (Call your Autopac agent before you drop the cash though.)